bgaze/laravel-php-cs-fixer/README.md

 ```$ php artisan vendor:publish --tag=php-cs-fixer```

 > **Note :**
-> Configuration isn't a standard Laravel config files as it returns an instance of `PhpCsFixer\Config`.
+> Configuration isn't a standard Laravel config files as it returns an instance of `\PhpCsFixer\Config`.
-> It will be published into a `.php-cs-fixer` file at the Laravel installation root.
+> It will be published into a `.php-cs` file at the Laravel installation root.

 # Usage